zulip/zulip/templates/zerver/help/bots-and-integrations.md

 A few more details:

-* **Outgoing webhook**: The bot can read private messages where the bot is a participant, and stream messages where the bot is @-mentioned.
-When the bot is PM'd or at-mentioned, it POSTs the message content to a URL of your choice.
+* **Outgoing webhook**: The bot can read private messages where the bot is a participant, and stream messages where the bot is [mentioned](/help/mention-a-user-or-group).
+When the bot is PM'd or mentioned, it POSTs the message content to a URL of your choice.
 The POST request format can be in a Zulip format or a Slack-compatible format.